Reform UK would launch grooming gangs inquiry if elected, chairman says

 It comes after Elon Musk attacked the UK Government over the issue, saying Prime Minister Sir Keir Starmer failed to bring “rape gangs” to justice when he was director of public prosecutions.

-Reform UK’s Zia Yusuf said his party would launch a national inquiry into the “despicable crimes of grooming gangs” that would “leave no stone unturned”.
+Reform UK’s Zia Yusuf said on Saturday his party would launch a national inquiry into the “despicable crimes of grooming gangs” that would “leave no stone unturned”.

+Party leader Nigel Farage said a “full, open, national inquiry” was needed, so that everyone in the country “knows the truth” and understands that “mass open-door immigration without assimilation” is a “disaster”.

+A former detective who uncovered police failings in investigating grooming gangs criticised previous inquiries on Friday and called for an independent investigation and “criminal accountability” for public officials and police who “turned a blind eye”.

 Tesla boss Mr Musk had claimed the Prime Minister failed to bring “rape gangs” to justice when he was director of public prosecutions (DPP) between 2008 and 2013.